 An emerging Africa is now making a name for itself.
 Free from the colonial rule of the past and working to overcome the political and social issues that have plagued it for so long.

 From an economic standpoint, the continent has things we want, and we can boost their economies in return.
-For example, “More than 30,000 U.S. businesses exported to the African continent in 2012, of which 92 percent were small- and medium-sized businesses (SMEs),” according to the International Trade Administration, an arm of the U.S. Department Commerce.
+For example, “More than 30,000 U.S. businesses exported to the African continent in 2012, of which 92 percent were small- and medium-sized businesses (SMEs),” according to the International Trade Administration, an arm of the U.S. Department of Commerce.

 Meanwhile “In 2013, U.S. goods imports from sub-Saharan African under AGOA and the related GSP program totaled $26.8 billion..,” according to the office of the U.S. Trade Representative.